isaguili/isaguili/README.md

-### 🖐🏼 hey there!
+ ### Hi there! 🖐

-Originally from Minas Gerais, I’m a Physical Education graduate with a postgraduate degree in Project Management, now diving into Full-Stack Web Development.

-Driven by curiosity, I love exploring new ideas.
-When I’m not coding, you’ll probably find me skydiving, hiking trails, or chasing my next adventure.
+Learning Full-Stack Web Development and loving every bit of it.
+I’m naturally curious and always up for a new challenge.
+Off-screen, you’ll probably find me skydiving, hiking, or chasing my next adventure.

 ### contact me
 <a align="center" href="https://www.linkedin.com/in/isabella-guimaraes-silva/">